metruzanca/vercel-express-mongo/readme.md

 Once you're done, click save to save your newly added env vars.

+### Seeding
+Since we can't simply import our seed file into our index.js, as that would make it run every time we get a request, to see our app we will need a way to make sure our seed gets run only once.
+Vercel automatically runs build scripts on start, so we can take advantage of this to run our seed file.

+> In the latest version of this template, this will already be setup for you.
+If you're on an old version, see [seeding](./.github/issues/seeding.md)

 ### Adding a frontend [[Docs][v-frontend]]
 Simply just create a `public` folder and put your static files in there.
 No express configuration needed as this folder is handleded by vercel instead.